gowthamrao/rameritrade/README.md

 also possible trades could be submitted in error.
 The user will use this package at their own risk.

-Please heed the following warning for the order\_place function:
+Please heed the following warning for the order\_place function.
 WARNING: TRADES THAT ARE SUCCESSFULLY ENTERED WILL BE SUBMITTED IMMEDIATELY THERE IS NO REVIEW PROCESS.
 THIS FUNCTION HAS HUNDREDS OF POTENTIAL COMBINATIONS AND ONLY A HANDFUL HAVE BEEN TESTED.
 IT IS